Preheat the oven to 180C/355F (160C/320F fan assisted).

-Once you've cut your filo pastry into quarters, it's a good idea to keep all the sheets under a very slightly damp tea towel so that they don't dry out.
+Once you've cut your filo pastry, it's a good idea to keep all the sheets under a very slightly damp tea towel so that they don't dry out.

 Line each hole of the muffin tray with a filo square, pushing in firmly with a few corners peeking out at the top.
 Spray the inside of each pastry cup with oil.

 Repeat the process until you have three layers of pastry in each hole, finishing with a spray of oil.

 Pour equally into the pastry cases.